IceBearGit/RubyHW/HW2/krokokot2/README.md

 The "admin" additionally has the right to give a new name to an already existing pet.
 "Superadmin" also can rename the pet.
 Additionally, he can return the pet to the initial parameters or specify these parameters explicitly.
-Also, the super admin can kill the pet.
+Also, the super admin can kill the pet and change user role.
 - To log into the system under the "admin" account - enter the password **"qwerty"**.
 - To log as a "superadmin" - enter the password **"000000"**.